|Aerial view of same area shown in Photo One. From

 adobe (mud) used in the construction of the walls and

-outlines of the buried pueblo are revealed to the aerial
+the outlines of the buried pueblo are revealed to the

-observer.
-Some of the rooms (at center of photo) have
+aerial observer.
+Some of the rooms (at center of photo)

-The small circle in the center of the largest enclosure (plaza)
+cavities.
+The small circle in the center of the largest

-is the trace of the pueblo's kiva, or semi-subterranean
+enclosure (plaza) is the trace of the pueblo's kiva, or